 We decided to refinance to a 20-year loan, at a lower rate of 4.25%.
-This gave us a lower monthly payment, and shaved about 2 years from the payoff!
+This gave us a lower monthly payment and shaved about two years from the payoff!
 This refinance allowed us to get all three goals: lower payment, lower interest, and shorter mortgage term.
 Great!

 Of course, this was a combination of factors:

 - Decreasing interest rates.
 I don’t see this happening too much more often, after a historic 30+ year lows on interest rates.